People wearing various metals of fidget rings, stacking their hands on top of each other.

 The Specially Gifted Foundation further explains Disability Pride as a time for the disability community to reclaim visibility in public spaces—where they have historically been pushed out of.
 It's a month to celebrate all the accomplishments of the disability community, while also discussing the work that still needs to be done to reach equality.

-Pride vs Awareness
+How to Celebrate Disability Pride Month: Pride vs Awareness

 In the same article from the Specially Gifted Foundation, they discuss why the focus of July is on pride instead of awareness.

-They included a quote from Emily Ladau, a disability rights advocate, in an interview she did with the Youth Intervention Programs Association (YIPA) on why July is the time to celebrate Disability Pride instead of raising awareness for disabilities.
+They included a quote from Emily Ladau, a disability rights advocate, in an interview she did with the Youth Intervention Programs Association (YIPA) on why July is the time to celebrate Disability Pride instead of raising awareness for disabilities:

 Historically, disability has a negative connotation.
 So many of us believe that it means something is wrong with a person.
 That they need to be fixed.
 Disability Pride Month aims to debunk that mindset.